c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Professor Catherine Noakes**: So it is hard to be sure, but my personal opinions are there may be a number of reasons.
 So I think it's -- there's something about changing an accepted paradigm, if -- you know, traditionally respiratory diseases have often been categorised as :outline:`droplet`, and to change what people's accepted views are is -- can be difficult, especially if they feel that that challenge is coming from a different -- different field, a different area, aspect of it.

-I think mitigating :outline:`airborne` transmission is more challenging, because it involves dealing with the environment, every environment's different, and it's not as easy to put a simple rule like washing your hands.
+I think mitigating :outline:`airborne` transmission is more challenging, because it involves dealing with the environment, every environment's different, and it's not as easy to put a simple rule like :outline:`washing your hands`.

-It also takes the responsibility from the individual to the organisation, because it's the organisation that tends to deal with the environment whereas it's the individual who perhaps washes their hands.
+It also takes the responsibility from the individual to the organisation, because it's the organisation that tends to deal with the environment whereas it's the individual who perhaps :outline:`washes their hands`.

 And I think I note in my statement as well that it's possible there may be a fear aspect to it, and you can see this in movies and things where it goes :outline:`airborne`, it promotes a fear.
 Now, I don't know whether that really was the case, did happen, but I think that may possibly play into it as well.